microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure2.md

 ``||loops(noclick):on start||`` <br/>
 container already in the workspace.

-- :mouse pointer: Click the empty grey box to draw an image that works well with your first adventure (or choose one from the gallery).
+- :mouse pointer: Click the empty grey box to draw an image that works well with your first adventure (or choose one from the **Gallery**).

 #### ~ tutorialhint